ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 |  8134 | Sed@molestietellusAenean.net                   | Ali Horn          |              2 |
 +-------+------------------------------------------------+-------------------+----------------+
 ```
-Now, let's see how much the query costed, with the following command:
+Now, let's see how much the query cost, with the following command:

 ```sql
 SHOW STATUS LIKE 'Last_query_cost';